 The Surplus Line Association is charged with and committed to the protection of California consumers of surplus lines of insurance.
 It is the only organization with an advisory and statutory relationship with the California Department of Insurance (CDI) regarding such transactions.
 A nonprofit organization, the Association has been working with the CDI, since 1937, to maintain a responsive and lawful California surplus line market.
 This document is an introduction to the market, its participants, regulations and the role of the Association as it works to protect you.

-A full copy of the brochure by the SLACA can be viewed here.
+You can learn more about the Surplus Lines Association of California here.
 If you have any questions about Surplus Lines policies or non-admitted insurance carriers, please feel free to contact us.